How often do you reward yourself for your work?

 I like the idea of putting a reward on a piece of paper, putting it in the jar and then picking something out for yourself when it’s time to celebrate.

 How do you figure out what really motivates you?
 It’s often that activity that brings a smile to your face.
-Spend some time making a list of those activities, write them on individual pieces of paper and collect them in a jar or even a fabric bowl.
+Spend some time making a list of those activities, write them on individual pieces of paper and collect them in a jar or a beautiful handcrafted bowl.
 As you look back over your successes this week, don’t forget to reward yourself.

 Please share your what’s in your reward jar below.